The General Data Protection Regulation

 There is a two year transition period until the GDPR becomes fully enforceable and the 1995 Data Protection Directive ceases to have effect and Island businesses need to take steps now in order to achieve full compliance by 25 May 2018.

-In addition to regulation by the Information Commissioner for personal data relating to individuals who are not resident in the European Union, Island businesses subject to the GDPR will need to identify, and be regulated by, a lead supervisory authority in the European Union.
+In addition to regulation by the Information Commissioner for personal data relating to individuals who are not resident in the European Union, Island businesses subject to the GDPR will be regulated by any one of the supervisory authorities in the European Union.

 In a nutshell, the GDPR brings: